 WordCamp is an event centered around the open-source software called WordPress used to build websites.
 The intent is to learn about trends, use cases, and network with your new friends.

-Let’s not forget that many marketers say the hub of your social media efforts should be your website.
+The hub of your social media efforts should be your website.
 WordPress is a perfect platform for small businesses and hobbyists like myself.

 Sidebar: What should you get out of WordCamp from the WPwatercooler gang.

 I chatted with Adam of Blue Steele Solutions about WordCamp here:

 In 2013, my friend Pam Aungst of Pam Ann Marketing recommended WordCamp Orange County.
 She and my friend Carol Stephen of Your Social Media Works bought tickets.
 We didn’t know what WordCamp was at the time, but we trusted the recommendation from Pam.

 It happened that she couldn’t attend that year, but Carol and I have been going ever since.